Tokyo Little House is an accommodation

 Stay

-Located at the heart of ever-changing Tokyo, the second floor is now a mid-term private accommodation for up to five guests.
+Located at the heart of ever-changing Tokyo, the second floor is now a private accommodation for up to five guests.
 The living room’s wooden windows, mud walls and family heirlooms recall the atmosphere of seven decades ago, perched just above the modern street below.

 The fully-renovated space features modern amenities including a new shower and kitchen to ensure a comfortable stay for guests.
 Make this your home to explore the past and present layers of Tokyo.